flintlib/flint/doc/source/fmpz_lll.rst

 .. function:: int fmpz_lll_with_removal_ulll(fmpz_mat_t FM, fmpz_mat_t UM, slong new_size, const fmpz_t gs_B, const fmpz_lll_t fl)

-    ULLL is a new style of LLL which does adjoins an identity matrix to the input lattice ``FM``, then scales the lattice down to ``new_size`` bits and reduces this augmented lattice.
+    ULLL is a new style of LLL which adjoins an identity matrix to the input lattice ``FM``, then scales the lattice down to ``new_size`` bits and reduces this augmented lattice.
 This tends to be more stable numerically than traditional LLL which means higher dimensions can be